Skip to content

 Warmth

-In icy weather, layering helps to keep you warm.
-Wearing a cozy long sleeve undershirt underneath your cool, crisp dress shirt can make you much more comfortable on the drive to work.
-A thick undershirt can also help to hold warmth when you need to leave the heated office throughout the day.
+In icy weather, layering helps to stay warm.
+Wearing a cozy long-sleeved undershirt underneath your cool, crisp dress shirt can make you much more comfortable on the drive to work.

 Why Not Wear an Undershirt?